Max-We/Tetris-Gymnasium/README.md

 ## Quick Start

 Getting started with Tetris Gymnasium is straightforward.
-Here's a simple example to run an environment with random
+Here's an example to run an environment with random
 actions:

 ```python